hongkim25/TLTP/README.md

 25 AUG 2025 - Woke up at 6:30.
 Did a research on bootcamps + practiced 2 level 0 questions on Programmers + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish

 26 AUG 2025 - Woke up at 7:30.
-Did a research on bootcamps + talked to Gemini/Chatgpt + Brilliant python + Brilliant Python + Babbel/Duolingo Spanish + read "Breaking routine" (50% done)
+Did a research on bootcamps + talked to Gemini/Chatgpt + Brilliant python + Babbel/Duolingo Spanish + read "Breaking routine" (50% done)

+27 AUG 2025 - Woke up at 7:30.
+Did a research on bootcamps + talked to Gemini/Chatgpt + Brilliant python + Babbel/Duolingo Spanish + read "Breaking routine" (70% done)